RamaDNA/RamaDNA/README.md

 - 📉 **ChatBot RamaDNA**
   Using LLM DeepSeek for detection my personal information about chatbot and also can answer like deepseek dynamic.

-- 🛍️ **E-commerce Sales Forecasting**
-  Regression models to predict monthly revenue based on customer behavior and seasonal trends.

 - 🌾 **Rice Grain Image Classification**
-  CNN model to classify rice varieties from images, deployed into a mobile app using Flutter + TFLite.
+  CNN model to classify rice varieties from images, deployed using Streamlit.

 ---